Denver Seminary Initiatives

-Denver Seminary’s Asian Initiative aims to develop pastoral and lay leadership among Asian Christians in metro Denver area.
-It is led by Dr. Sung Wook Chung who serves as director of the program.
+Denver Seminary’s Asian Initiative aims to develop pastoral and lay leadership among Asian Christians in the metro Denver area.
+The Asian Initiative is led by Dr. Sung Wook Chung, professor of Christian theology.

 Through The Gospel Initiative we are working to strengthen local churches and provide ministry and pastoral leaders, lay leaders, and others with resources to commend the gospel with compassion and credibility.